Version #: PN 1.03.08 Online. ( last updated 31st May 2018 )

 Glossary of terms within this document:

 - "Community Group" - a group of like minded people in the Christchurch | Bournemouth and Poole area.

 - "Cookies" - Cookies are small pieces of data sent from a website and stored in a user's web browser while the user is browsing that website.

 - "Data Protection Officer" - A data protection officer is an enterprise security leadership role required by the General Data Protection Regulation (GDPR).
 Data protection officers are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.

 - "Data Controller" - The Data Controller is a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed.

 - "eNewsletter" - Electronic Newsletter sent out by Wessex Filling Station

 - "GDPR" - means the General Data Protection Regulation (EU) (2016/679).
 The GDPR is a regulation in EU law on data protection and privacy for all individuals within the European Union.
 The GDPR aims primarily to give control to EU citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
 It addresses the export of personal data outside the EU.
 It was adopted on 27 April 2016.
 It becomes enforceable on 25 May 2018, after a two-year transition period.
 The GDPR replaces the 1995 Data Protection Directive.

 Information That We Could Collect

-Wessex Filling Station processes a users personal information to enable us to provide the user with up-to-date event notifications and services.
+Wessex Filling Station processes users personal information to enable us to provide users with up-to-date event notifications and services.
 We do not collect any unnecessary personal data and do not process that information in any way, other than as specified in this Notice.